d-becker/dbd/README.md

 components (Hadoop, Hive, Oozie etc.) can be set individually, and even unreleased snapshot builds can be used.
 This makes integration testing a lot less cumbersome.

+The tool takes a configuration file called the _BuildConfiguration_ as input, builds the required docker images and produces a directory with a docker-compose file that can be used to start up the dockerised cluster.

 The docker images built by dbd and many of the scripts building them are based on the [flokkr project](https://github.com/flokkr).